Audio-WestlakeU/ATST-SED/README.md

 python train_stage1.py --gpus YOUR_DEVICE_ID,
 ```

+We also supply a pretrained stage 1 ckpt for you to fine-tune directly.
+[Stage_1.ckpt](https://drive.google.com/file/d/1_sGve3FySPEqZQKYDO_DVntZ-VWVhtWN/view?usp=drive_link).
+If you cannot run stage 1 without `accm_grad=1`, we recommend you to use this checkpoint first.

 7. When finishing the stage 1 training, change the path of the `model_init` in `train/local/confs/stage2.yaml` to the stage 1 checkpoint path (we saved top-5 models in both stages of training, you could use the best one as the model initialization in the stage 2, but use any one of the top-5 models should give the similar results).

 8. Start training stage 2 by: